Andradeerik/Firebase-ESP32/src/README.md

-## Close the keep-alive connection of the internal WiFi client.
+#### Close the keep-alive connection of the internal WiFi client.

-#### This will release the memory used by internal WiFi client.
+This will release the memory used by internal WiFi client.

+The next server connection will take time (a second) due to SSL/TLS handshaking

 ```C++
 void stopWiFiClient();